OPEN CALL SUBMISSION FAQs

 I am not a native English speaker, does the jury judge my grammar and spelling?

 We specifically address this and ask the jurors to rate the idea.
-The jurors from more than 70 countries respect your effort and the difficulty of writing in a foreign language.
-Past submitters have found that using Google translate works reasonably well if your sentence structure is good.
+The jurors from more than 70 countries respect your effort and the difficulty of writing in a foreign language and in many cases share the sensibility.
+Past submitters have found that using Google translate works reasonably well if their sentence structure is good.

 For the International Open Call, does apexart have venues outside of NYC?
 How do I decide on a venue?

-The city/town you select must be one where you have lived or visited enough to be familiar with local logistics, cultures, and basic resources. apexart does not have satellite locations and will work with you to help identify a suitable venue in your specified location.
+The city/town you select must be one you have lived in or visited enough to be familiar with local logistics, cultures, and basic resources. apexart does not have satellite locations and will work with you to help identify and secure a suitable venue in your specified location.

-The venue cannot be a commercial space and ideally should be a “non-exclusionary” location that is accessible to everyone. apexart will match up to $1,000 of your budget for venue rental costs if necessary.
-You might consider choosing a venue that is related to the theme—apexart exhibitions have been presented in a laundromat, an abandoned prison, and a beauty salon, to name a few.
+The venue cannot be a commercial space and ideally should be a "non-exclusionary" location that is accessible to everyone. apexart will match up to $1,000 of your budget for venue rental costs if necessary.
+You might consider choosing an unexpected but related cultural location—apexart exhibitions have been presented in a laundromat, an abandoned prison, and a beauty salon, to name a few.

 Can my international exhibition be in an art museum, part of a Biennale, or held in conjunction with a commercial venture?

-apexart is not a funding organization and cannot provide funds for an exhibition as part of a larger project.
-Your exhibition is part of apexart’s programming and all materials and signage must be clear regarding this.
-Unfortunately we cannot guarantee specific exhibition time slots to coordinate with external projects or presentations.
-We do not allow a co-sponsorship credit for in-kind donations or other forms of support.
+apexart is not a funding organization and you do not receive a "grant," it is the invitation to create an apexart exhibition.
+We cannot provide funds for an exhibition as part of a larger project.
+Your exhibition is part of apexart's programming and all materials and signage must be clear regarding this.
+We cannot guarantee specific exhibition time slots to coordinate with biennials, external projects or presentations.
+We do not allow a co-sponsorship credit for exhibitions for in-kind donations or other forms of support.

 Do you have a floor plan for your NYC space?